traigysmantas/twitter-stream-aws-demo/README.md

 - SQS queues:
   - StreamCloseQueue - inform running ProducerFunction Lambda to stop running Stream.
   - TweetsFifoQueue - FIFO queue to push tweets from Twitter Stream API.
+  - TweetsDeadLetterQueue - FIFO queue used to get failed to process messages from TweetsFifoQueue.
 - DynamoDB tables:
   - StreamStatusTable - Stream status data.
   - TweetsTable - table used to store tweets.
 Indexed by tweetId + createDate and keyword + createDate.